 Even in our famous Camp program, you are required to do your part.
 We say that your dog is returned to you 85% trained.
 Why?
 Because while your dog is with us they learn our routines.
 They learn what we allow them to do or not to do.
 They learn they can’t jump up on our counters and learn they that go out our back door to the yard to do their business.

 [bctt tweet=”Pay the Dime, Prepare to do the Time” username=”alaskadogworks”]

 When they come back home they need to know that you have changed your attitudes toward training while they were gone too.
 If you allow your dog to slip back into their old habits, within a week they will be just like they were before camp.

 Remember what I said about that gym membership?
-You can work out every day and reach that New Year’s resolution but it you don’t change other habits in your life and maintain that work out routine, by Easter you will be right back where you were at Christmas.
+You can work out every day and reach that New Year’s resolution but if you don’t change other habits in your life and maintain that workout routine, by Easter you will be right back where you were at Christmas.